postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 ## Joining workspaces

 In some cases you will join a workspace by following the link in an email / notification when a member of the workspace invites you.
 If you are part of a team in Postman, you can find workspaces to join.
 Open the workspaces drop-down from the control at the top of Postman in the center.
-Select __Team__ and scroll to __Workspaces you can join__.
+Search for a workspace and select the workspace you want to join.

 <img alt="Join Workspace" src="https://assets.postman.com/postman-docs/workspaces-you-can-join.jpg" width="350px">